 Changes to disturbed soil condition were estimated.
 It was assumed that existing landings, temporary roads, and skid trails would be reused, and where previous entries created higher percent detrimental conditions, a progressively greater number of existing skid trails would be available to be reused.
 It was assumed that in some cases, new landings may need to be constructed where logging system changes from the original entry require alternate locations (i.e. originally tractor, now skyline), or existing landings are located too close to streams.
 New skid trail locations may be required in places where current management practices regarding stream and drainage crossing protection differ from the previous entry.
 Existing temporary roads or landings not used during the project would remain in a compacted condition.
-The rehabilitation of skid trails is not included in the action alternatives.
+The rehabilitation of skid trails is not included in the proposed action.
 Since the roots of trees have penetrated into the skid trails, deep soil tillage on skid trails would cause adverse impacts to roots, leading to reduced growth, and increased root disease and tree mortality.
+Roots and burrowing animals would to continue to break up the compaction over time.
 The opportunity to mechanically rehabilitate skid trails may come in the future if and when regeneration harvest occurs.

 Approximate acreage by yarding system is at s.
 1.4.8.
-Most units thinned with ground-based equipment would be felled mechanically, as well as some skyline and helicopter units less than 40% slope.
+Most units thinned with groundbased equipment would be felled mechanically, as well as some skyline and helicopter units less than 40% slope.
 Approximate length of temporary roads is at s.
 1.4.6.3.
 After logging is complete, these temporary roads would be decompacted and revegetated.

 A net increase in disturbed soil condition is predicted where more skid trails, yarding corridors, landings and roads would be constructed than already exist.
 In units with greater than 15% disturbed conditions (>8% in earthflow units), restoration of temporary roads and landings would be accomplished by subsoiling to a depth of at least 18 inches or they would be scarified with a loader or excavator.
-Revegetation would initiate recovery of productivity and increase soil water storage, but is not expected to return the soil to its original condition, productivity, or water storage capacity.
+Revegetation would initiate sufficient recovery of productivity and increase soil water storage.